skmin-lab/unixmd/docs/source/objects/mm/prog_tinker.rst

 - **periodic** *(boolean)* - Default: *False*

   When **periodic** is set to *True*, a periodicity is considered in the calculation.
-  Only :math:`\Gamma`-point sampling is supported with Tinker program when the periodicity is considered.
+  Only :math:`\Gamma`-point sampling is supported with Tinker when the periodicity is considered.

 \